nmonteith1993/Nick_Portfolio_Projects/NBA_3pt%_Insight_Proj/README.md

-# Project 2: NBA 3-pt% insight - Project Overview
+# Project: NBA 3-pt% insight - Project Overview

 - How Important is the 3-pointer?
 - Does a higher 3-pt% lead to more wins?